pycascades/welcome-wagon-2018/index.rst

 across False Creek.

 At the moment, there is no ridesharing service like Uber or Lyft in Vancouver.
 We highly recommend using public transit.
-Taking public transit requires a `Compass Card.
+Taking public transit requires a `Compass Card
 <https://www.translink.ca/Fares-and-Passes/Compass-Card.aspx>`_.

 Car sharing services are available, though you will need to sign up ahead of time